CODES-group/opyrability/docs/api.md

 .. autofunction:: pypo.points2polyhedra
 ```
 ###### Example
-Generating paired simplicial polyhedrons for the AIS/AOS generated for the
+Generating paired polyhedrons for the AIS/AOS generated for the
 shower problem example.

 ```{code-cell}